Non-Economic Loss Damages (Pain and Suffering, etc.)

-Under Michigan law, noneconomic damages consist of those losses that affect a person’s quality of life, such as pain and suffering, incapacity, disability, loss of function, diminished social pleasure and enjoyment, mental anguish and emotional distress, scarring and disfigurement, etc.
+Under Michigan law, non-economic damages are those losses that affect a person’s quality of life.
+They include pain and suffering, incapacity, disability, loss of function, diminished social pleasure and enjoyment, mental anguish and emotional distress, scarring and disfigurement, and so forth.

 - serious impairment of body function;

 In 1995, the Michigan Legislature amended the No-Fault Act and redefined the threshold element of “serious impairment of body function.”
 The revised definition states: “serious impairment of body function means an objectively manifested impairment of an important body function that affects the person’s general ability to lead his or her normal life.”

 The Legislature did not, however, redefine the threshold element of “permanent serious disfigurement.”
 Whether an injury rises to the level of “serious impairment of body function” or “permanent serious disfigurement” is an issue that depends on the facts and circumstances of each individual case.
 Obviously, the more serious the injury, the more likely that the injury “crosses the threshold.”
 However, Michigan courts have held that an injury need not be permanent in order to be a “serious impairment of body function.”

 In Kreiner v Fischer, 471 Mich 109 (2004), the Michigan Supreme Court significantly restricted the type of injuries that can qualify as a “serious impairment of body function.”
 The Court held that the injured person’s normal life before the accident must be compared with his or her life after the accident in order to determine if the injury resulted in a change in the “course or trajectory” of the injured person’s life.
 Although the Kreiner case affirmed that the injured person need not prove a permanent injury or a permanent disability, it created what many believed was an unduly restrictive definition of the “serious impairment of body function” threshold.